fm-sys/MaterialCalendar/README.md

 That's what we changed:
 - gray out only month date but not events itself of next month in month view
 - make "Go to today" action bar position consistent
+- use abbreviations instead of single char weekday identifiers
 - to be continued...

 ---